azvoleff/chitwanabm/doc/index.rst

 The latest version of the code (unstable) is available as a `zipped snapshot from Github <https://github.com/azvoleff/ChitwanABM/zipball/master>`_.

-You can also `browse the source at Github
+You can also `browse the source at GitHub
 <https://github.com/azvoleff/ChitwanABM>`_.

 Documentation